Search

 Fractional COO

-There are endless joys that come with being a small business owner or CEO: independence, control, creating employment opportunities for others, and seeing your passion come to life.
-But leading a company solo, without another executive partner, can be lonely.
-Not to mention the stress associated with being the main decision-maker for everything from finance to marketing to HR.
+Endless joys come with being a small business owner or CEO: independence, control, creating employment opportunities for others, and seeing your passion come to life.
+However, leading a company solo, without another executive partner, can be lonely, not to mention the stress associated with being the main decision-maker for everything from finance to marketing to HR.
 You may have considered bringing another executive on to help you lead because of those reasons.
-Unfortunately, the average executive salary for 2021 is $204,000.
-With some roles requiring around a $300,000 price tag.
+Unfortunately, the average executive salary for 2021 is $204,000, with some roles requiring around a $300,000 price tag.
 That doesn’t even include the executive benefits package or expected bonuses!

 What is a Fractional Executive?

-Fractional executives are perfect for small businesses and startups, or companies that are trying to scale.
+Fractional executives are perfect for small businesses and startups or companies that are trying to scale.
 They help bridge the gap between your need for executive brainpower and your limited resources.
-It has been said that a fractional executive can provide a time commitment equivalent to 20% to 50% of a full-time executive, at a third of the price.
+They can provide a time commitment equivalent to 20% to 50% of a full-time executive at a third of the price.
 Imagine getting the expertise of a 30+ year industry veteran for a discount.

-They exist for every position of the c-suite: CFO, CMO, CIO, CHRO, CTO, COO, and even Chief of Staff.
-Because there are so many variations of c-level executions, they are often known as “CxOs.”
+They exist for every position of the C-suite: CFO, CMO, CIO, CHRO, CTO, COO, CRO, VP Sales, and even Chief of Staff.
+Because there are so many variations of C-level executions, they are often known as “CxOs.”
 If you’re a small business owner, you’re probably already fulfilling all of these roles on your own.

 Fractional, of course, means they aren’t a full-time employee.
 And, instead, are working limited hours each day or week.
-Or, serving full-time for a shorter period of time.
-Therefore fractional execs don’t require the retirement benefits or bonuses that a typical executive would.
+Or serving full-time for a shorter period of time.
+Therefore they don’t require the retirement benefits or bonuses that a typical executive would.
 It’s a “pay for what you need” model that is a win-win for everyone.

-Another benefit to using a fractional exec is their fresh, outside experience.
-Most fractional execs are 20 or 30-year subject matter experts and have prior experience of being a full-time executive.
-They have worked in that type of role in other companies and industries and can apply their learnings to your business.
+Another benefit to using a fractional exec is the fresh, outside experience.
+Most of them are 20- or 30-year subject matter experts and have prior experience as full-time executives.
+They have worked – and are working – in that type of role in other companies and industries and can apply their learnings to your business.
 This experience means they can also challenge you to do things differently.
 And can see new opportunities for growth you may have overlooked, along with other blind spots.

 So that’s an overview of how a fractional executive (CxO) may help your organization.
-Let’s take a look at what a fractional executive means for operations, in particular.
+Let’s take a look at what this role means for operations, in particular.

 What is a Chief Operating Officer?

 The Chief Operation Officer (COO) is often known as the “second-in-command.”
-Apple’s Tim Cook and Facebook’s Sheryl Sandberg are some of the most well-known who have or currently hold this position.
+Apple’s Tim Cook and Facebook’s Sheryl Sandberg are some of the most well-known people who have held this position.
 They are responsible for the daily operations of their companies.
-COOs usually oversee internal functions, so that the owner or president can be freed up to deal with external matters, like business development.
+COOs usually oversee internal functions so that the owner or president can be free to deal with external matters, like business development.

 Some of the teams or efforts that a COO oversees include: